Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Welcome! أهلا وسهلا! /ʔahlan w sahlan/
+Welcome! in Lebanese أهلا وسهلا! /ʔahlan w sahlan/

-Good evening! مسا الخير! /masaː lxeːr/
+Good evening! in Lebanese مسا الخير! /masaː lxeːr/

 If you are greeted in Lebanese-Arabic, the best way to respond is as follows: